alasca-association/tarook/docs/user/reference/actions-references.rst

 rare cases where a new feature requires it, you’ll need and should execute this script only once.

+The script supports arguments for specifying the branch of Tarook to checkout in the cluster repository and the flavor of initial configuration to setup.

 .. _actions-references.k8s-loginsh:

 ``k8s-login.sh``